julielk/Tennis-club/README.md

 ## **Deployment**
 This website was deployed to Github pages by the following method.
-*  From the github repository click on settings.
+*  In the github repository navigate  to the  settings tab .
 *  From the source select the drop-down menu  and master branch.
 *  When the master branch is select it provides the link to the completed website.
+* Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 Live links is here [Tennis-club](http://www.tennis-club.com).